ualibweb/SmiNav/README.md

 ## Installation of binaries

-For Ubuntu and Debian systems, install the base `SmiNav.-.Linux.zip`
+For Ubuntu and Debian systems, install the base `SmiNav_Linux.zip`

-For Arm64 Linux systems like Raspi, install the `SmiNav.-.Linux.Arm.zip`
+For Arm64 Linux systems like Raspi, install the `SmiNav_LinuxArm.zip`

-For Windows systems, install the `SmiNav.-.Windows.zip`
+For Windows systems, install the `SmiNav_Windows.zip`

 ### Running Binaries